Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Methods

-The first step is atmospheric blocking detection, which identifies blocked grid points in a gridded dataset through the analysis of daily geopotential height at 500hPa (Z500).
-Two indices—hereafter referred to as instantaneous blocking indices (IBI)—are adopted in this study: the geopotential height gradient reversal index (DAV), based on \citet{davini2012bidimensional}, and the geopotential height anomaly index (GHA), adapted from \citet{woollings2018blocking}.
+The first step is the detection of blocked grid points in a gridded dataset through the analysis of daily Z500.
+Two indices---hereafter referred to as instantaneous blocking indices (IBI)---are adopted in this study and implemented in the blocktrack package: the geopotential height gradient reversal index (DAV), based on \citet{davini2012bidimensional}, and the geopotential height anomaly index (GHA), adapted from \citet{woollings2018blocking}, in turn similar to the index introduced by \citet{dole1983persistent}.
 The use of multiple indices reflects the diverse manifestations of GB, which can appear as persistent omega-shaped ridges or as high-amplitude Rossby waves breaking in a clockwise (anticyclonic) or anticlockwise (cyclonic) direction.
 As different indices are sensitive to different blocking structures or stages, combining complementary approaches has become standard practice to ensure robust detection and interpretation \citep{woollings2018blocking}.

-In contrast with the work by \citet{hauser2024life}, who adopted a PV-based index, here we use geopotential height-based indices.
-While this choice is primarily motivated by the availability of the variable in our datasets, it also provides an opportunity to assess whether different blocking indices yield a consistent separation between upstream and retrograding blocks.
+In contrast with the work by \citet{hauser2024life}, who adopted a hybrid index, integrating a weather regime approach and the detection of PV anomalies, here we use geopotential height-based indices.
+While this choice is primarily motivated by the variable availability in our datasets, it also provides an opportunity to assess whether different blocking indices yield a consistent separation between upstream and retrograding blocks.

-The DAV index identifies grid points where a reversal of the meridional geopotential height gradient occurs, making it particularly effective for detecting Rossby wave breaking events.
-More specifically, for each grid-point the northward ($GHGN$) and southward Z500 gradient ($GHGS$) are computed as:
+The DAV index identifies grid points where a reversal of the meridional geopotential height gradient occurs, making it particularly effective for detecting Rossby wave-breaking events.
+More specifically, for each grid point the northward ($GHGN$) and southward ($GHGS$) Z500 gradient are computed as:

 where $\lambda_0$ and $\phi_0$ represent the grid point longitude and latitude, respectively; $\phi_0$ and $\lambda_0$ range from 30° to 75°N and 0 to 360°E, respectively; $\phi_s = \phi_0 - 15°$ lat and $\phi_N = \phi_0 +15°$ lat.
 A grid point of coordinates $(\lambda_0,\phi_0)$ is flagged as blocked if: